-- Nomenclatures of financial assets provide a heterogeneous level of detail: data cover a perimeter mostly limited to regulated products, and thus exclude a large field of investment management activity (hedge funds, discretionary accounts, 13 etc.).
-The data rarely enables one to distinguish precise product categories such as holdings of corporate debt, non-listed shares, unit-linked life insurance contracts, etc. Derivatives are not covered: - The norms of the SNA 1993 do not enable one to identify investment management firms as separate economic agents in national accounts data.
-They indeed remain included in a broad category of "Other Financial Intermediaries," which includes among others securitization vehicles, financial holdings, etc. This limits considerably the use of national accounts for analyzing this sector of activity14; - The lack of separate information on pension funds and life insurance, or on unit-linked and monetary contracts within life insurance assets and/or the fact that mutual funds are not provided as a separate asset category for all types of institutional investors translates in some double counting of assets.
+precise product categories such as holdings of corporate debt, non-listed shares, unit-linked life insurance contracts, etc. Derivatives are not covered;

+- The norms of the SNA 1993 do not enable one to identify investment management firms as separate economic agents in national accounts data.
+They indeed remain included in a broad category of "Other Financial Intermediaries", which includes among others securitization vehicles, financial holdings, etc. This limits considerably the use of national accounts for analysing this sector of activity; - The lack of separate information on pension funds and life insurance, or on unit-linked and monetary contracts within life insurance assets and/or the fact that mutual funds are not provided as a separate asset category for all types of institutional investors translates in some double counting of assets.
 Pension funds investment in life insurance or mutual funds, as well as life insurance investments in mutual funds, cannot be identified specifically and thus tend to be counted not only as insurance or pension fund assets, but also separately as investment funds.
-Estimated growth in total institutional investors' assets is probably somewhat overstated by the rise in so-called "re-intermediation"; - Detailed financial accounts are available for the main jurisdictions (in terms of assets under management), but still lack in a number of jurisdictions.
+Estimated growth in total institutional investors' assets is probably somewhat overstated by the rise in so-called "re-intermediation"; - Detailed financial accounts are available for the main countries (in terms of assets under management), but sill lack in a number of countries.

-o Data Vendor Systems
+Data Vendor Systems

 The primary function of these systems is to compare the performances of individual products, not to enable a historical analysis of aggregate statistics.
-As a result, these systems offer historical data on products, but no demographic information, i.e., on funds that have been discontinued, fund mergers, etc. Aggregate historical data compiled in this way have thus suffered until now
+As a result, they offer historical data on products, but no demographic information, i.e. on funds that have been discontinued, fund mergers, etc. Aggregate historical data compiled in this way have thus suffered until now from survivorship bias.
+Aggregate assets under management (AUM) for past dates cover only those funds that are still operational at the present date, meaning that growth of aggregate AUM is probably overestimated.